Security & data handling

 Encryption at rest and in transit

-All data is encrypted at rest in Supabase (AES-256) and in transit (TLS 1.2+).
-Static assets are served over HTTPS with HSTS.
-Database credentials are scoped per environment; no shared service-role keys.
+Customer data is encrypted on disk (AES-256) and across the network (TLS 1.2+).
+The site is served over HTTPS only.
+Database credentials are scoped per environment, with no shared keys between staging and production.

 Webhook delivery is signed